 Perhaps the most striking component of the Where the Crawdads Sing cover is the full-page image used as a backdrop.
 The beauty of the sky and the lush blue of the water are stunning and likely to appeal to a generation familiar with the aesthetic of natural images like these that perform so well online.

-Aside from its background, other noteworthy features of this book cover include the use of a book club sticker-style graphic as well as the choice of endorsement blurb at the cover’s base.
-The book club graphic grants Where the Crawdads Sing not only social proof but also the promise that this is a book so interesting people will want to discuss and debate it socially.
+Aside from its background, other noteworthy features of this book cover include the use of a book club sticker graphic as well as the choice of endorsement blurb at the cover’s base.
+The book club graphic grants Where the Crawdads Sing not only social proof but also the promise that this is a book so interesting people will want to discuss it socially.
 Choosing to attribute the blurb to The New York Times Book Review rather than any individual writer draws upon the prestige of the publication to appeal to the reader.

 - Using an image as the entire backdrop of your book cover can be a beautiful choice.